MicrosoftDocs/win32/desktop-src/shell/ishelldispatch-refreshmenu.md

 ---
-description: Refreshes the contents of the Start menu.
+description: Learn about the IShellDispatch.RefreshMenu method, which refreshes the contents of the Start menu.
 Used only with systems preceding Windows XP. ms.assetid: D36FA5A0-AF03-4627-86E0-869BF1440958
 title: IShellDispatch.RefreshMenu method (Shldisp.h)
 ms.topic: reference